Performance Analysis of Large Intelligent Surfaces (LISs): Asymptotic Data Rate and Channel Hardening Effects: Simulation Results and Analyses

 In Figs. \ref{fig.6} and \ref{fig.7}, we compare the performances of an LIS-based large antenna-array system and a massive MIMO system.
 We consider a multi-user massive MIMO system in which an MF is used for uplink signal detection.
 Since massive MIMO systems typically operate via far-field communications, we assume that every wireless signal is from an NLOS path and the distance from a device to all BS antennas is taken as equal \cite{ref.How}.
 For a massive MIMO system with a uniform linear array (ULA), the wireless channels from the NLOS path can be modeled using (\ref{eq.hjk}) with ${\kappa _{jk}} = 0$ and

 which is then applied to (\ref{eq.DNLOS}).
 Here, $\nu$ is the antenna spacing of a massive MIMO system assuming $\nu=\lambda /2$.
 We also assume a single BS with $M$ antennas and $P = M/2$, as in \cite{ref.How}, and the same device distribution is considered as in the case of the LIS.
 For a fair comparison, we assume that the antenna gain is always equal to $1$ in both cases (i.e., with massive MIMO and the LIS).

 Fig. \ref{fig.6} compares the ergodic rates of an LIS-based large antenna-array system and a massive MIMO system as $M$ increases.
-This figure shows that the ergodic rates resulting from LIS are higher than those resulting from massive MIMO in the range of practical-sized $M$.
+This figure shows that the ergodic rates resulting from LIS are higher than those resulting from massive MIMO in the range of practical-sized $M$, since the desired signal power of the LIS channel (i.e., LOS channel) is higher than that of the massive MIMO channel (i.e., NLOS channel).
 The performance gap decreases as $M$ increases because the interference signal from the NLOS path becomes negligible, and eventually the massive MIMO system becomes an interference-free environment.
-When $K=30$, an LIS shows a 3-fold increase in the ergodic rate compared to massive MIMO at $M=100$, but two systems achieve a nearly equal ergodic rate at $M=3600$.
+When $K=30$, an LIS shows {about 2-fold} increase in the ergodic rate compared to massive MIMO with ULA at $M=100$, but two systems achieve a nearly equal ergodic rate at $M=3600$.

 However, the increase of $M$ indicates an increase in the physical area for deploying the massive antennas, whereas the physical area of the LIS remains constant at $2L \times 2L$.
 For example, the ergodic rates resulting from the LIS and the massive MIMO systems are almost equal when $K = 30$ and $M = 3600$.
 The total physical length of the massive MIMO antennas is equal to $180$ m under the assumption of a ULA with $\lambda /2$-spacing.
 Even if we consider a two-dimensional antenna deployment, a $60 \times 60$ antenna-array occupies an area of roughly $9$ $\rm{m}^2$.
 However, the LIS unit only occupies an area of $0.25$ $\rm{m}^2$.
 An interference-free MIMO environment is practically impossible given that the size of its array would have to be tremendous.
 This clearly shows the advantages of an LIS for space-intensive wireless communication.

 Fig. \ref{fig.7} compares the variances of uplink rates resulting from an LIS-based large antenna-array system and a massive MIMO system as $M$ increases.
 In Fig. \ref{fig.7}, we plot the rate variance of LIS using the estimated value obtained from Theorem 1.
 We can observe that the rate variance of massive MIMO increases as $M$ increases and then eventually converge to constant value exemplifying the so-called reduced channel hardening effect \cite{ref.Hard}.
 However, the rate variance of LIS converges to zero as $M$ increases due to the channel hardening effect.
 Therefore, an LIS has improved reliability having a deterministic rate and it results in lower latency compared to a massive MIMO system.